 Finishing off the looks, he slipped on shiny metallic stretch bodysuits and the smallest of leather miniskirts.
 In the words of the designer, “I like to play with those limits… It is very French to walk that line between ‘good’ and ‘bad’.

-Written by: Daniela Pintor
+Text: Daniela Pintor